 The tiny 1st instar bags are constructed with pieces of tan to reddish-brown sawdust-like frass (excrement) stuck to the outside of silk and look like "dunce caps."
 As the caterpillars mature, they begin weaving host plant debris into the silk which provides structural stability and helps to camouflage the caterpillar bag-abodes.

 The overwintered eggs hatch within the female bags from last season.
 A percentage of the 1st instar caterpillars will crawl from the old bags and produce a strand of silk to catch the wind and "balloon" to new locations.
 This behavior is one of the reasons bagworms often appear on hosts that were not infested last season.

-I've often used the presence of silk stands hanging from the tips of overwintered bags or covering the needles on heavily infested spruce trees as an indicator that eggs were hatching.
-However, heavy rain and high winds may destroy the delicate silk strands.
+I've often used the presence of silk strands hanging from the tips of overwintered bags or covering needles on heavily infested spruce trees as an indicator that eggs were hatching.
+However, heavy rain and high winds quickly destroy the delicate silk strands.

 Old bags can cling to twigs and branches for a number of seasons.
 Look closely on plants that are festooned with bags from past seasons.
 A single female can produce 500 - 1000 eggs meaning that populations can climb rapidly.
 Just a few females from last season can spawn damaging numbers of caterpillars this season.

 Pay close attention to deciduous trees and shrubs as well as evergreens.
 It is a common misconception that bagworms only eat evergreens.
 In fact, they are called "evergreen bagworms" in many southern states.

 However, the caterpillars may be found feeding on over 130 different species of deciduous trees and shrubs.
 Overlooking deciduous trees and shrubs during bagworm inspections allow infested plants to become reservoirs for infestations to spread to neighboring host plants.